-F. Minnesota State's Reasonable Accommodations in Employment System Procedure, 1B.0.1
+Minnesota State System Procedure 1B.0.1 Reasonable Accommodations in Employment

 Part 1 Purpose.

 This procedure sets forth the process to be used for responding to requests for reasonable accommodations in employment based on an applicant's or employee's disability.
 The scope of this procedure is limited to reasonable accommodations and is not intended to fully describe other provisions of the Americans with Disabilities Act or the Minnesota Human Rights Act.